openstack-archive/fuel-docs/pages/release-notes/v6-0/new-features/ha-improve.rst

 * The :ref:`Pacemaker<pacemaker-term>` deployment configuration has been improved to support a larger number of OpenStack Controller nodes.

-* :ref:`Corosync<corosync-term>` cluster communication framework was updated to version 2.0.

-* Installation of Pacemaker and Corosync is now a discrete stage of deployment.

 * Debug handling of OCF scripts is now unified, OCF resources have been renamed and no longer include the "__old" string.
 Previously, debugging OCF scripts required significant manual intervention by the cloud operator.

-* The OCF service provider has been refactored to disable creating the same service under systemd/upstart/sysvinit.
+* Pacemaker service provider has been refactored to disable creating the same service under systemd/upstart/sysvinit.

-* Diff operations against Corosync CIB can now save data to memory rather than a file, speeding up the shutting down of Corosync services.

-* Monit is now used in conjunction with Pacemaker to monitor and automatically repair critical services on OpenStack Compute nodes.
+* Idempotency was fixed in Pacemaker provider.
+Puppet will not create duplicate objects in Corosync CIB anymore.

+* Pacemaker provider doesn't use 'crm' or 'pcs' tools anymore.
+All operations are performed using native corosync tools.
+This allows to use provider with CentOS 7 and Ubuntu 14.04 as well as the currently supported OSes.

+* OCF scripts were improved to cover more complex HA scenarios.

 * If the public NIC on the primary controller becomes unavailable, the public VIP now migrates to another controller.